Thomas131/WoWBB2MyBB/README.md

 WoWBB to MyBB Converter:
 ========================
 This converter is a Command-Line PHP-Tool to convert a WoWBB-Forum to MyBB.
-It was just programmed for one-time-use and uploaded for portfolio-sake and so some values are hardcoded.
+It was just programmed for one-time-use and uploaded for portfolios-sake and so some values are hardcoded.
 In addition, the following things were neglected:
 * Speed
 * unused or less-used forum-functions like Attachments, Avatars